 WHERE TO STAY IN FLORES

-Flores has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Flores to suit the needs of luxury travelers and budget backpackers.
-See the list of accommodations below that I personally recommend:
+Flores has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Flores to suit all types of travelers.

-Mid Range: HOTEL CASAZUL
+Mid Range: Hotel Casazul

 THINGS TO DO IN FLORES

-Up until now, this Guatemala itinerary has been quite full-on, so I recommend having a relaxing first day in Flores.
 You can go for an easy wander around the main town, eat some delicious food at one of the many restaurants and simply admire the lake that surrounds Flores.

 TIKAL TOUR

-Tikal is truly one of the most fascinating man-made creations on Earth.
 Hidden deep in the lush rainforests, a visit to these remarkable ruins in Flores is one of the best things to do in Guatemala!

-I booked my Tikal tour with Tikal Go and can’t recommend them enough.
 The entire day was incredible from start to finish, not to mention their tour guides are the most top-ranked in the country and full of knowledge when it comes to Mayan history.
 Ask them anything!

-Tikal Go has a few different Tikal tour packages to choose from such as the Exclusive Tour, Sunrise Tour, Sunset Tour and Bird Tour.
+Tikal Go has a few different Tikal tour packages to choose from such as the Exclusive Tour, Sunrise Tour, Sunset Tour, and Bird Tour.

-All tours include private transport from your hotel in Flores, Tikal entrance fee, a tour of Tikal with an experienced guide and a hearty lunch with beverages.
+All tours include private transport from your hotel in Flores, Tikal entrance fee, a tour of Tikal with an experienced guide, and a hearty lunch with beverages.

 I personally went on a private Tikal Exclusive Tour which is a full-day guided tour of Tikal from 6:00 am to 3:00 pm.